syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 ### Handling data operations

-The Syncfusion Grid component offers a range of powerful features for handling grid actions such as **grouping**, **sorting** and **filtering**.This ensures efficient data retrieval and manipulation, providing a better user experience.
+The Syncfusion Grid component offers a range of powerful features for handling grid actions such as **grouping**, **sorting** and **filtering**.
+This ensures efficient data retrieval and manipulation, providing a better user experience.
 Below are explanations on how to handle these data operations effectively in Custom Adaptor:

 #### Filtering

-When using a custom adaptor, the filtering operation has to be handled by overriding the Read/ReadAsync method of the **DataAdaptor** abstract class
+When using a custom adaptor, the filtering operation has to be handled by overriding the Read/ReadAsync method of the **DataAdaptor** abstract class.

 In the below code example, a custom data source can be filtered using the built-in `PerformFiltering` method of the `DataOperations` class.
 Also, you can use your own method to do the filtering operation and bind the resultant data to the grid.